 A modified version of PCRD lateral flow is being combined with PCR to develop a novel molecular diagnostic test for malaria as part of the EU-funded Diagmal project (http://cordis.europa.eu/result/rcn/201294_en.html).

 Following DNA amplification, a four line nucleic acid lateral flow immunoassay (NALFIA) device is used to detect whether a patient has Plasmodium falciparum or Plasmodium vivax or a different Plasmodium species.

 Plasmodium is the causal parasite of Malaria.
 It is important to confirm the presence of P. falciparum or P. vivax as these are the most common species of Plasmodium, and have severe symptoms.
 P. falciparum is the most severe and is responsible for the majority of malaria deaths.
 Although P. vivax causes milder symptoms, it can remain dormant in the liver for several years and can result in relapses.

 Abingdon Health is passionate about providing organisations with a solution for detecting nucleic acid quickly in a user-friendly format.
-With its ability to work with multiple applications, without the need for expensive equipment, PCRD is able to offer scientists a flexible and intuitive assay to compliment their DNA amplification application or to aid with the development of novel diagnostics methods.
+With its ability to work with multiple applications, without the need for expensive equipment, PCRD is able to offer scientists a flexible and intuitive assay to compliment their DNA amplification application.

 PCRD can be configured to work with molecular assays in areas such as infectious diseases in humans or animals to name a few.
 If you would like more information about how PCRD can speed up nucleic acid detection for your assay or enable decentralised molecular testing, contact our PCRD team.